Samsung Galaxy Note 3 Neo: Software

-The Galaxy Note 3 Neo comes with Android 4.4.2 "KitKat" and Samsung's proprietary TouchWiz user interface and software.
+The Galaxy Note 3 Neo comes with Android 4.3 "Jelly Bean" and Samsung's proprietary TouchWiz user interface and software.
 Additional pen-oriented features have been added to the Note 3 Neo's software; removing the stylus from its compartment (or pressing its button whilst hovering over the display) activates an "Air Command" pie menu which provides shortcuts to pen-oriented features such as Action Memos (on-screen sticky notes that use handwriting recognition to detect their contents and provide relevant actions, such as looking up addresses on Google Maps and dialing phone numbers), Screen Write (an annotation tool), Pen Window (which allows users to draw pop-up windows to run certain apps inside), the search tool S Finder, and Scrapbook.
 The multi-window functionality has also been carried over with expanded app support, the ability to run multiple instances of a single app, and the ability to drag and drop content between apps.
 The device also ships with a news aggregator app known as My Magazine, accessible by swiping up from the bottom of the screen, and an updated version of S Note.

 Software Upgrades

-All models of Galaxy Note 3 Neo received the Android 5.0 update except Belgian ones in December, 2014.

-The Galaxy Note 3 Neo Duos (SM-N7502) never received any OS updates since 2015, till today it is still running the Android 4.4.2 KitKat.
+All models of Galaxy Note 3 Neo received the Android 5.1.1 update in January 2016, except for the Galaxy Note 3 Neo Duos (SM-N7502) and chinese variants, which since release still run Android 4.3 Jelly Bean, and the Latin American variant (SM-N7505L) which still runs Android 4.4.2 KitKat.